Kallangouda/QR-Code-Generator/README.md

 - Generate QR codes for URLs, text, contact information, and more.
 - Customize QR code size and color.
 - Save generated QR codes as image files.
+- Responsive design for seamless usage across different devices.

+## Technologies Used:
+- HTML/CSS: Frontend development for the user interface.
+- JavaScript: Backend logic for generating passwords and handling user interactions.
+- Bootstrap: For responsive design and layout.